-HMO (houses in multiple occupation) are defined as a building (or part of a building, such as a flat) that is occupied by more than one household and more than two persons.
+HMO (houses in multiple occupation) is defined as a building (or part of a building, such as a flat) that is occupied by more than one household and more than two persons.

-The Housing Act 2004 introduced mandatory licensing for certain HMO properties where the property has three storeys or more, and houses five or more tenants.
-This legislation became effective from 06 April 2006.
+The Housing Act 2004 introduced mandatory licensing for HMO properties which house five or more tenants.

 Does your property need to be licensed under the Housing Act 2004?

 Plymouth City Council has issued guidance on what they consider to be a licensable HMO.
 For further information please see the Plymouth City Council website